 When Homie learned about the gap and its history, we knew something had to be done.
 Homie’s mission after all is to make homeownership simple, accessible, and affordable for all.
 Yet for Black Americans homeownership has not been simple, accessible, or made affordable for generations.

-In an effort to close the gap and live up to our mission, Homie is joining forces with leaders across Southern Nevada to create the Las Vegas Coalition to Make Homes Possible.
+In an effort to close the gap and live up to our mission, Homie has joined forces with leaders across Southern Nevada to create the Las Vegas Coalition to Make Homes Possible.
 The coalition’s goal is to help 25,000 Black families buy and preserve their homes in the next 10 years, in order to close the Las Vegas Black homeownership gap.
-We can’t fix the problem tomorrow – Rome wasn’t built in a day – but, together, we can meaningfully help thousands of Black families, raise awareness of this issue, and hopefully inspire others to take action for themselves and their families on the path towards homeownership and wealth creation.
+We can’t fix the problem tomorrow but, together, we can meaningfully help thousands of Black families, raise awareness of this issue, and hopefully inspire others to take action for themselves and their families on the path towards homeownership and wealth creation.